-The Center for Family Justice is a comprehensive one-stop center for victims of domestic and sexual violence as well as child abuse.
-The Center co-locates several community agencies to provide coordinated legal, law enforcement, social, advocacy and supportive services.
-In addition, The Center has several off-site partners who collaborate with The Center on specific programs and services as another way to strengthen our coordinated community response to victims of abuse and violence.
+The Center for Family Justice strives to provide comprehensive for victims of domestic and sexual violence and child abuse in one safe place.
+CFJ works with several community agencies on-site at its Bridgeport headquarters to provide coordinated legal, law enforcement, social, advocacy and supportive services.
+In addition, CFJ has several off-site partners who collaborate with our team on specific programs and services as another way to strengthen our response to victims of abuse and violence.

 This list below are community partners who have entered into a formal memorandum of understanding with The Center for Family Justice.
 Our service area includes the towns/ cities of Bridgeport, Easton, Fairfield, Monroe, Stratford & Trumbull.

-Police Departments within The Center’s catchment area will have a representative assigned to provide on-site information and assistance for victims of family/domestic violence, sexual assault or child abuse.
+Police Departments from the six communities CFJ serves keep office hours on site to provide on-site information and assistance for victims of family/domestic violence, sexual assault or child abuse.
 For emergencies, please call 911.

 Triangle Community Center

 Provides on-site support, advocacy and case management to any individual who self identifies as LGBTQ+.
-Appointments can be scheduled outside of office hours.
+Appointments can be scheduled outside of regularly scheduled office hours.

 Referrals can be made to request economic empowerment and job readiness/ employment services including Dress for Success.
-The Workplace’s Career Coach will be available on-site. p>
+The Workplace’s Career Coach will be available on-site several times a year.

 Central Connecticut Coast YMCA